apollographql/runtime-testing-framework/docs/src/developer/data-structures/file-providers.md

-Within config files, file providers are always wrapped in a [NamedFileProvider][2] that adds filename and environment variable fields along with logic for running the provider and outputing the new resources in the correct location on the filesystem.
+Within config files, file providers are always wrapped in a [NamedFileProvider][2] that adds filename and environment variable fields along with logic for running the provider and outputting the new resources in the correct location on the filesystem.